Four ways automation can help your credit union

 1. Broaden access to credit

-At Zest AI, our mission is to make fair and transparent credit available to everyone.
-In the United States, approximately 47 million people are left out of the credit system because they are difficult and often impossible for traditional credit scores to assess.
+Fair and transparent credit should be accessible to everyone.
+In the United States, approximately 49 million people are left out of the credit system because they are difficult or considered impossible for traditional credit scores to assess.
 That’s because credit scores use just a few dozen variables to determine a borrower’s creditworthiness.
 This disproportionately affects immigrants, people of color, and low-income Americans because the limited set of variables used in credit scores doesn’t effectively describe them.

 That barrier to credit doesn’t impact just the individual borrower — it affects their families and the generations after.
 According to the Urban Institute, young adults of color, particularly those in majority-Black or Hispanic communities, start adulthood with lower credit scores than their white counterparts.
 Decades of discriminatory practices in the American credit system are reflected in credit scores, which continue to perpetuate inequities in racial and generational wealth.

-The solution to closing that gap is multi-pronged, and responsibly increasing access to credit is a key part of the solution.
+The solution to closing that gap includes many different parties, but responsibly increasing access to credit is a key part of the solution where all lenders should take heed.
 The legacy credit scoring system is broken, but AI-driven lending can help to fix it.
-By using more data, better math (i.e. machine learning), and adopting less discriminatory models, we can make strides in creating a fairer system.
-For example, on average, lenders that switch from using credit scores to Zest models have been able to increase approvals for women and people of color by 30-40% with no increase in repayment risk.
+By using more data, better math (i.e. machine learning), and adopting AI based on less-biased data sets, we can make strides in creating a fairer system.

 AI also makes it possible to automate more loan decisions, which not only speeds things up significantly but also makes underwriting more accurate and more consistent.
 This allows you to confidently automate approvals and say yes to more members — including those who would have been excluded by legacy credit scores.

 Although it is unlawful to discriminate in lending practices, the problem still persists.
-Human beings can be biased and are subject to mistakes or inconsistencies.
-Imagine your loan officers are having a particularly busy day with increased volume - perhaps the same logic and rigor is not applied from one application to the next.
+Human beings have inherent biases, are subject to making mistakes, and will not always be completely consistent.
+Imagine your loan officers are having a particularly busy day with increased volume — the same logic and rigor for one loan application is much less likely to be applied from one application to the next.
 Things like that can lead to inconsistencies in the underwriting process.

-Machine learning, and the associated increase in automated underwriting it makes possible to ensure your lending decisions are consistent and accurate 100% of the time.
+Machine learning, and the associated increase in automated underwriting it makes possible to ensure your lending decisions are consistent and accurate.
 However, we know that human-made artificial intelligence is not immune from bias or fallacies.
 That’s why it’s important to be purposeful in how you build your AI models.
 You want to ensure that you’re eliminating bias wherever you can so that you get a fair and consistent outcome.

 4. Make your members happier

-As we talked about in our last post, Take Back Your Time with Auto-Decisioning, integrating AI into your underwriting process can make your members happier, because it increases the number of loans that can be auto-decisioned.
+As we talked about in our last post, Take back your time with auto-decisioning, integrating AI into your underwriting process can make your members happier, because it increases the number of loans that can be auto-decisioned.
 You don’t want a member to wait around for a decision — wait too long, and they might go someplace else.
-Because machine learning models are more accurate, they make it possible to auto-decision more loans, so you can get a potential borrower an answer instantly.
+Because AI is more accurate, it's possible to auto-decision more loans, and get a potential borrower an answer instantly.

 The average credit union reports that it takes over 30 minutes for a borrower to get a decision on a loan.
-In the era of same-day delivery and instant gratification, that just doesn’t fly.
-By automating your underwriting process, you can have a decision within seconds — not half an hour.
+In the era of same-day delivery and personalized streaming services — that just doesn’t fly.
+By automating your underwriting process, you can have a decision within seconds.
 Not only are your members happier because they had a better experience, but you’ve also given them back their time, as well as your own, to focus on the things that matter most.